KhushiML/Data_ScienceProjects/README.md

 # Project 2 : Iris Flower Classification, CodSoft Internship
 (https://github.com/KhushiML/Data_ScienceProjects/blob/main/Iris%20Flower%20Classification.ipynb)
 ## Description :
-The Iris flower dataset consists of three species: setosa, versicolor, and virginica.
+- The Iris flower dataset consists of three species: setosa, versicolor, and virginica.
 These species can be distinguished based on their measurements.
-The aim is to classify iris flowers among three species (Setosa, Versicolor, or Virginica) from the sepals' and petals' length and width measurements.
+- The aim is to classify iris flowers among three species (Setosa, Versicolor, or Virginica) from the sepals' and petals' length and width measurements.
-I have used **Support Vector Machine**, **K Nearest Neighbors Classier** and **logistic Regression** for building Iris flower classification model.
+- Used **Support Vector Machine** (Accuracy = 97.37%), **K Nearest Neighbors Classier** (Accuracy = 97.35%) and **logistic Regression** (Accuracy = 97.36%) for building
+  Iris flower classification model.
 ## Dataset:
 [https://www.kaggle.com/datasets/arshid/iris-flower-dataset]